 Before submitting your application, you will be asked for a NONREFUNDABLE $70 application fee.

-These items plus your online admission application make up a complete application.
+These items plus your admission application make up a complete application.
 Your academic record will be reviewed to determine your eligibility for admission to the university.

 Request that all universities you’ve attended send your official transcript to Ohio State, along with any diplomas, certifications or diploma statements awarded.
 Include a transcript of any college course work taken in high school.
 You do not need to provide a transcript for course work completed at Ohio State.